isaka-james/team-management-system/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.8.

 ## Author Comment
-This is my first Angular project, It really a beginner level project.
-Cause currently I'm stuck with this framework it is really different & challenging from frameworks I've mastered like laravel, flask or flutter..

 I got the inspiration from a random guy on youtube, and decided to make a system like that from scratch, now here we go!

 ## Functionalities